-The Applicant was employed by the Respondent as a Plastic Injection Moulding Diesetter/Toolmaker.
-The Applicant was employed from 29 February 2016 and was dismissed in 30 April 2020.
-In this case, Commissioner Bissett found that there was a valid reason for dismissal on the basis of poor performance.
-However, the Applicant had not been given adequate opportunity to improve his performance after the warning and was terminated too soon after.
-This warranted an unfair dismissal as the termination was unreasonable pursuant to s 387 of the Fair Work Act 2009 (Cth).
+The applicant was employed by the Respondent as a Plastic Injection Moulding Diesetter/Toolmaker.
+The applicant was employed from 29 February 2016 and dismissed on 30 April 2020.
+In this case, Commissioner Bissett found that there was a valid reason for dismissal due to poor performance.
+Following the warning, however, the Applicant was terminated too soon without an adequate opportunity to improve his performance.
+This warranted unfair dismissal as the termination was unreasonable pursuant to s 387 of the Fair Work Act 2009 (Cth).

-The Commissioner considered s 392 when determining the appropriate remedy for the Applicant.
-In this case, monetary compensation was considered to be the most appropriate form of remedy.
-The length of an employee’s service with the employer is one of the factors explored to determine this payment, in this case, the Applicant had worked for the Respondent for 4 years and 2 months.
-The Applicant was earning $1,052.04 per week during his employment.
-The Applicant had appropriately mitigated his loss by securing other employment after his termination.
-The Commissioner calculated the difference between the amount the Applicant would have earnt if he had not been terminated and what he earned in his new employment, and this resulted in a loss of $4,470.04 over the relevant period.
+The Commissioner considered s 392 when determining the appropriate remedy for the applicant.
+In this case, monetary compensation was considered the best remedy.
+The length of an employee’s service to an employer is one of the factors used to determine this payment.
+In this case, the Applicant worked for the Respondent for 4 years and 2 months.
+The applicant earned $1,052.04 per week during his employment.
+The Applicant mitigated his loss by securing other employment after his termination.
+The Commissioner calculated the difference between the amount the applicant would have earned if he had not been terminated.
+He also calculated what he earned in his newly obtained employment.
+This resulted in a loss of $4,470.04 over the relevant period.
 An employee who gains further employment and actually suffers no loss of income attributable to the dismissal will have no grounds for compensation as the shock, hurt and humiliation of the dismissal is strictly not to be considered in the calculation (Kable v Bozelle FWCFB 3512).
 The Respondent was also ordered to pay 9.5% superannuation on that amount, paid straight into the Applicant’s superannuation fund.

-Thus, the remedy ordered was compensation which was considered appropriate in all the circumstances as the Applicant’s position no longer existed.
-The Commission considered what the Applicant would likely have received if he had continued employment with the Respondent, and it was ruled that he would have not likely been employed for much longer and dismissed a very short time later.
-The Deputy President found that any efforts to mitigate the loss of income in the first week was most likely to be ineffective, so he ordered compensation for one week.
+Thus, the remedy ordered was compensation which was considered appropriate in all circumstances as the applicant’s position no longer existed.
+The Commission considered what the applicant would likely have received if he continued employment with the respondent.
+It was ruled that he would not likely have been employed for much longer and he was fired a very short time later.
+The Deputy President found that any efforts to mitigate the loss of income in the first week were most prone to be ineffective, so he ordered compensation for one week.
 This amounted to $1,831.06 including superannuation.

-The Applicant was employed by the Respondent on a full-time basis, in the position of an office coordinator from September 2018 until her dismissal on 20 April 2020.
-The Applicant was terminated via text message on the grounds of allegations of poor performance.
-The Applicant was successful in arguing that her dismissal had no valid reason and that it was unfair as she was not afforded an opportunity to respond to the allegations of poor performance.
+The applicant was employed by the Respondent full-time, in the position of office coordinator from September 2018 until her dismissal on 20 April 2020.
+The applicant was terminated via text message for poor performance.
+The applicant argued that her dismissal had no valid reason and that it was unfair as she was not afforded an opportunity to respond to poor performance allegations.

-The Deputy President was required to consider the remuneration the Applicant was likely to have received if she continued in her employment with the Respondent.
-The Applicant had submitted that she was not content in her position, and that she would not have continued her employment for much longer than few weeks.
+The Deputy President was required to consider the remuneration the Applicant was likely to receive if she continued her employment with the Respondent.
+The Applicant submitted that she was not content in her position and would not continue her employment for longer than a few weeks.
 On this basis, the Deputy President found it appropriate to make a compensation order for the total amount of $9,417.00 (including 9.5% superannuation), subject to relevant taxation.

-The Applicant had submitted an anti-bullying application to the Commission against the Respondent, prior to her dismissal.
-The Applicant was alleging that she was bullied by the owner of the Respondent.
-Once the Applicant lodged the unfair dismissal application to the Commission, the Respondent was largely un-cooperative by not submitting an employer’s response, and not showing up for the scheduled conciliation conference.
+The applicant had submitted an anti-bullying application to the Commission against the Respondent prior to her dismissal.
+The applicant alleges she was bullied by the Respondent’s owner.
+Once the applicant lodged the unfair dismissal application to the Commission, the Respondent was largely uncooperative by not submitting an employer’s response, and not showing up for the scheduled conciliation conference.

-The Applicant submitted that she was employed by the Respondent for two years from 5 May 2018, when they took over the previous business for whom she was working.
-She was employed on a full-time basis as Head Barista.
+The applicant submitted that she was employed by the Respondent for two years from 5 May 2018.
+This was when they took over the previous business for which she worked.
+She was employed full-time as Head Barista.

-The Applicant was successful in proving that her dismissal, on the balance of probabilities, was unfair pursuant to the definition of the Fair Work Act 2009 (Cth).
-Compensation was ordered to be the remedy as reinstatement was inappropriate in all the circumstances.
+The applicant proved that her dismissal, on the balance of probabilities, was unfair pursuant to the Fair Work Act 2009 (Cth).
+Compensation was ordered to be the remedy as reinstatement was inappropriate in all circumstances.
 Due to the bullying and the relationship breakdown between the Applicant and Respondent, the Commission found that it was likely the Applicant would not have continued her employment past 31 December 2019.
-Thus, the remedy was calculated from her dismissal on 12 December 2019 to 31 December 2019, where the Applicant would have earned an amount of $7,134.60.
-However, the Deputy President deducted the two weeks remuneration paid in lieu of notice.
-The Respondent was therefore ordered to pay $5,096.14 gross and $677.78 for superannuation.
+Thus, the remedy was calculated from her dismissal on 12 December 2019 to 31 December 2019, where the Applicant would have earned $7,134.60.
+However, the Deputy President deducted the two weeks’ remuneration paid in lieu of notice.
+The Respondent was therefore ordered to pay $5,096.14 gross and $677.78 in superannuation.

-The Applicant was employed by the Respondent on a casual basis from 26 March 2015 and was terminated on 2 April 2020.
-Although the Applicant was employed on a casual basis, he argued that he worked on a regular and systematic basis, working over 50 hours a week, and was promoted to the position of Manager in 2018.
+The applicant was employed by the Respondent casually from 26 March 2015 and terminated on 2 April 2020.
+Although the applicant was employed casually, he argued that he worked regularly and systematically, over 50 hours a week.
+He was promoted to Manager in 2018.

-The Respondent failed to enter submissions to the Commission in due time, and therefore their evidence was excluded.
-The Commissioner found that the dismissal of the Applicant was unfair and ordered the Respondent to remedy the Applicant through compensation amounting to $7,246.80.
+The Respondent failed to make submissions to the Commission in due time, and their evidence was excluded.
+The Commissioner found that the Applicant’s dismissal was unfair and ordered the Respondent to remedy the Applicant through compensation of $7,246.80.

-Misconduct on the part of the Applicant reduces his compensation awarded for his application, and the Commission reduced his compensation by 20%.
-The Deputy President’s final order was for the Respondent to pay $2,356.00 plus 9.5% superannuation.
+Misconduct on the part of the applicant reduced the compensation awarded for his application, and the Commission reduced his compensation by 20%.
+The Deputy President’s final order required the Respondent to pay $2,356.00 plus 9.5% superannuation.

-The Applicant was employed in a senior management role with the Respondent and was employed between 6 August 2018 and 17 December 2019 until his dismissal on this later date.
-The Respondent submitted that the Applicant’s dismissal was a case of genuine redundancy.
+The Applicant was employed in a senior management role with the respondent.
+He was employed between 6 August 2018 and 17 December 2019 until his dismissal later.
+The Respondent submitted that the Applicant’s dismissal was genuine redundancy.